devopsarr/sonarr-go/sonarr/docs/ImportListExclusionApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListImportlistexclusionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListImportListExclusionRequest struct via the builder pattern

 ### Return type